Klimorg/helloworld-api/README.md

 # helloworld-api
-Simple API to be used in a docker tutorial
+Simple API to be used in a docker/k8s tutorial